 Generally, a physician’s note is needed to be excused from physical education class/recess; the health office staff does not provide physical education participation excuses.

 Administration of Medication in Schools

 If it's necessary for prescription or over-the-counter medications to be given during the school day, please provide the following:

-• A completed Medication Consent Form.
-This form MUST be completed and signed by the licensed health care provider and signed by the parent/guardian. • A new form is required annually and for all changes in medications.
+- A completed Medication Consent Form.
+This form MUST be completed and signed by the licensed health care provider and signed by the parent/guardian.

 School Health Records/Health Conditions

 If at any time during the school year you have concerns regarding your child's hearing or vision, feel free to contact the health office in your child's building.

 If your child fails any part of the hearing and vision screening, the health office will rescreen them to verify the results.
 If they fail the second screening, a referral letter will be sent to the parent/guardian with findings and recommendations.

 It is important to bring the referral letter to your child’s appointment and ask the examiner to complete it and return it to school.